JulietteSchlegel/5_steps_method_R/README.md

   - (2) Select those whose results are consistent in the context
   - (3) Compute the partitioning similarity between each selected algorithm
   - (4) Select the algorithm that maximizes the relevant performance indicator
-  - (5) Perform a robustness test to check the number of clusters selected

 In this file, you'll find the functions we've developed to compute the performance indicator as a function of the convergence and heterogeneity of the partitionings proposed by your selection of algorithms.